DVR Vs NVR: Which Is The Best CCTV System For Your Home Or Business?

 What is an NVR System?

 An NVR system is a CCTV system that uses a network video recorder to record and store footage.
 Unlike a DVR system, which uses a digital video recorder, an NVR system uses an IP camera to connect to the network and record footage.
-IP cameras are able to compress and encode video data before it is sent over the network, which reduces the amount of storage space required.
+IP cameras can compress and encode video data before sending it over the network, thereby reducing the amount of required storage space.

 Pros and Cons of DVR Systems